NielsVanM/brewtrack_core/README.md

-# brewtrack_core
+# Brewtrack Core
-Server core for BrewTrack
+NestJS microservice backend for the brewtrack platform